 Table of Contents

 Superpowered AIP Cheese?
 YEP!

-Gut healing bites that tastes and melt like real cheese!
-The benefit to this melty, delicious AIP Paleo Cheese is that it’s also keto friendly!
+Gut healing bites that taste and melts like real cheese!
+The benefit to this melty, delicious AIP Paleo Cheese is that it’s also keto-friendly!
 Yes!
 Made without the use of sweet potato or tapioca starch it’s low carb, too.
 Much like all of the recipes in my second book, Made Whole Made Simple, this paleo mozzarella is a wonderful blend of AIP and keto for super healing powers!
 Check out the AIP modification in the recipe notes below, or on page 104 of Made Whole Made Simple.

 Paleo Mozzarella and more!

 If you’re looking for paleo recipes that aren’t super complicated, this book is the holy grail.
 I wrote it with the intention of making a paleo lifestyle as easy as possible, with plenty of accommodations and variations for those eat AIP and those who want to keep it keto.
 Made Whole Made Simple is my second book, a guide to healing yourself with strong foundational health and therapeutic nutrients.
 I teach you how to use every day, real food ingredients to support your system, and the habits to compliment your food choices.

 The base for this magical dairy-free cheese is cashews/cauliflower or diced summer squash for AIP and diced parsnips.
 Then my umami secret weapon fish sauce, just trust me on that one.
 A little vinegar for tang and seasonings.
 Your eyes might not believe it, but your mouth will!